 As CBD becomes more widespread and accepted, it’s raised many questions on if CBD will show up on a drug test.
 Given CBD’s association with cannabis, many make the mistake of connecting CBD with marijuana.

 So does CBD show up on a drug test?
+What about if CBD oil shows up on a drug test?
 The answer is a bit complicated.

 How CBD oil affects a drug testing screening mainly depends on the type of CBD product, but there’s a lot more to unpack.
-Let’s take a look at how CBD oil can affect a drug test.
+Let’s take a look at how CBD can affect a drug test and if you can fail.

 Does CBD Show Up On A Drug Test?